World Bank's IFC issues first inclusive business bond

 IFC said while most poor people do not spend a lot individually, as a whole they represent an estimated $5 trillion consumer market that firms could tap into.

-For example, the IFC has invested at least $136 million in the Indian firm Jain Irrigation Systems (JAIR.NS), the world's largest maker of micro-irrigation systems.
+For example, the IFC has invested at least $136 million in the Indian firm Jain Irrigation Systems, the world's largest maker of micro-irrigation systems.
 These systems help small-scale farmers boost their produce yields.
 The firm also helps the farmers process and distribute what they grow.

-The project is an example of the ideal "win-win" situation, as farmers increase their incomes while the company expands its market, said Toshiya Masuoka, head of the IFC's inclusive business programme.
+The project is an example of the ideal "win-win" situation, as farmers increase their incomes while the company expands its market, said Toshiya Masuoka, head of the IFC's inclusive business program.

 IFC's inclusive business focus aligns with the World Bank's efforts to boost the incomes of the poorest 40 percent in each country, what its President Jim Yong Kim calls "shared prosperity."